jurrick/mighty_grid/README.md

 end
 ```

-Note: Scope should contain only the model class (not relation).
+Scope should contain only the model class (not relation).
 You can have only one search field.

+Note: Currently, filtering is not supported for the search.

 ## Running tests